abreis/swift-gissumo/doc/Configuration.md

   Instead of querying the GIS database, use the Haversine formula to approximate the distance between two points.
 This formula typically shows 0.5% error, but it can reduce the simulation time in ~20%-30%.

-* `innerBounds` (x(min,max), y(min,max))

-  An inner square area on which to collect statistics from.
-This helps the statistics module avoid fringe effects where the data might be suboptimal.

 * `dataFlushInterval`

   For longer simulations, setting a time (in simulation seconds) in this parameter causes the simulator to flush data to all files periodically, and to flush old simulation events, thereby keeping memory usage in check.